Clergy & Staff

 Cantor Blum was ordained from the Hebrew Union College-School of Sacred Music in 1982.
 She served as student cantor for four years at the Union Reform Temple in Freeport, N.Y., and then became the full-time Cantor at Temple Emanuel in Worcester, Mass., for 12 years, before joining B’nai Israel.

-In 2007, Cantor Blum received an Honorary Doctorate from the Hebrew Union College for her 25 years of outstanding service to the Reform Movement.
+In 2007, Cantor Blum received an Honorary Doctorate from the Hebrew Union College for 25 years of outstanding service to the Reform Movement.

 Ira Wise, DJRE